john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 category: Programming
 ---
 Have you ever dreamed of building a product yourself, selling it to the world?
 Here's my first experience of publishing a voice control mobile action game to App Store and Google Play.
 Including a huge mistake I've made, did some adjustments, then succeeded in the end.
 As an office worker, I've successfully put my first step in.
 Now, it's your turn.
-Hustling after work can be very very tough.
+Hustling after work can be extremely tough.
 However, if you never start, you're the same person after one year, five years, even ten years. **Never too late!
 Action, now!** To the "better you" in the future, the better you that you deserve!
 {% asset_img banner.png %}
 <!-- more -->
 Outline: